Manuscripts, Archives, and Special Collections, Washington State University Libraries

 - Abstract

-Images consist chiefly of color enlargements of various sizes.
-They are arranged around themes, continuing the presentation employed in the exhibition at the CUB.
+The collection is arranged around themes, continuing the presentation employed in the exhibition at the CUB.
 A numbering system that was employed in the exhibition serves to give each print an unique number.
 These same numbers are employed in the exhibition captions that are filed at the end of the sequence; these captions provide interpretative explanations as well as identification, in many cases.
-Decimal numbers are the original item numbers employed by the photographer
+Decimal numbers are the original item numbers employed by the photographer.

 Administrative Information